yiisoft/yii2/docs/guide/test-overview.md

 we just need to call up the code that perform testing for us.
 This is known as automated testing, which is the main topic of testing chapters.

-TDD is an approach of developing software when you write your code in repeatable steps that verifies produced features with needed assertions.
+[Test-Driven Development (TDD)](http://en.wikipedia.org/wiki/Test-driven_development) is an approach of developing software when you write your code in repeatable steps that verifies produced features with needed assertions.

 Test - block of program that verifies correct or not correct behavior of needed feature.
-All tests should be automated.
+All tests should be automated to be able to make them run often and fast.

 Main life cycle of this approach contains following steps: